Now’s The Time Revisit Your Form W-4

-It’s important to adjust your Form W-4 with your employer so they can withhold the correct amount from your paychecks.
-To complete or modify Form W-4, here are a few things you can do.
+It’s important to revisit your Form W-4 this year if you’re looking for a different outcome next tax season.
+To complete or modify Form W-4, here are a few things you can do:

 - Use the IRS Withholding Calculator to help determine if you should complete a new Form W-4.
-This tool offers taxpayers the necessary information to put on a new Form W-4.
+This tool offers a view into how you should complete the new Form W-4.

 - Find out how to access your W-4 within your workplace.
-The form should either be available online or available via human resources (HR).
+The form should either be available online or available from your HR or payroll department.

 Life Events That Spur a W-4 Withholding Check